savithakandugula/savithakandugula.github.io/about.md

 ---
 layout: default
-title: "Savitha Kandugula - Business Analyst Portfolio"
+title: "About Me"
+permalink: /about/
 ---

 <nav class="sticky-nav">